BukaLelang/bukalelang-backend/README.md

 note :

-to run npm run dev, you need nodemon, if you don't it, install it globally :
+to run npm run dev, you need nodemon, if you don't have it, install it globally by :
 ```
 npm install -g nodemon
 ```